Police Officer Selection Process

 Initial Assessment Phase

 Following the pre-employment screening, candidates may be invited to participate in the Initial Assessment Phase of the USCP hiring process; all facets of which will be conducted virtually at a location of their choice.
-This phase consists of an Orientation, Police Officer Selection Test (POST), Pre-Employment Interview, and Self-Assessed Physical Readiness Test (PRT).
-The Initial Assessment Phase measures a candidate’s skills, ability, and readiness to successfully complete the recruit officer training programs.
+This phase consists of an Orientation, Police Officer Selection Test (POST), and Pre-Employment Interview.
+The Initial Assessment Phase measures a candidate’s initial suitability for the position of Police Officer.
 It also provides the applicant with an overview of the USCP and its hiring process.

-The Initial Assessment Phase consists of four components:
+The Initial Assessment Phase consists of three components:

 1. Orientation Session - An overview of the USCP mission, hiring process, training, and employment opportunities.